Do you offer access to a range of wrappers on your platform?

 Have you decided to change who provides the underlying technology of your platform?

 No, Nucleus re-platformed in July 2014 but again, as a result of due diligence remained with Bravura technology, as it supported our strategic objectives and provided access to a next generation wealth management system.
-Our subsequent annual refresh of due diligence on Bravura has confirmed this decision.

 If so, who have you changed from and to?